 Roy M. Gulick, M.D.

-Dr. Gulick is Professor of Medicine and Chief of the Division of Infectious Diseases at Weill Medical College of Cornell University, and Attending Physician at the New York Presbyterian Hospital in New York City.
+Dr. Gulick is Rochelle Belfer Professor in Medicine and Chief of the Division of Infectious Diseases at Weill Medical College of Cornell University, and Attending Physician at the New York Presbyterian Hospital in New York City.

 Dr. Gulick currently conducts clinical research, sees patients with infectious diseases, and teaches medicine.
 He is board certified in internal medicine and infectious diseases.

-Dr. Gulick's research interests include designing, conducting and analyzing clinical trials to refine antiretroviral therapy strategies for HIV treatment and prevention and assess antiretroviral agents with new mechanisms of action.
-He currently serves as Principal Investigator of the Cornell HIV Clinical Trials Unit of the AIDS Clinical Trials Group (ACTG), sponsored by the National Institutes of Health.
+Dr. Gulick's research interests include designing, conducting and analyzing clinical trials to test new agents and refine therapy strategies for HIV and COVID-19 treatment and prevention.
+He currently serves as Principal Investigator of the Weill Cornell -- New Jersey Medical School Clinical Trials Unit of the AIDS Clinical Trials Group (ACTG) and the HIV Prevention Trials Network (HPTN), sponsored by the National Institutes of Health.